LilithsDemon/LilithNotes_mk_docs/docs/Year1/Networking/CPU.md

 ### Clock Speed

-A 'CPU clock cycle' is a synchronised pulse thorugh the computer.
+A 'CPU clock cycle' is a synchronised pulse through the computer.
 During each cycle/pulse, billions of transistors withing the processor will open and close.
-Somtimes, multiple instructions can be completed each clock cycle however at the same time sometimes an instruction can take multiple clock cycles.
+Sometimes, multiple instructions can be completed each clock cycle however at the same time sometimes an instruction can take multiple clock cycles.

 In general, a higher clock speed means a faster CPU.
 The clock speed measures the number of cycles your CPU executes per second, measured in GHz